ksu-cs-textbooks/cis400/content/2-desktop-development/03-events/10-testing-generic-events.md

     public string Identifier {get; set;}

     /// <summary>
-    /// Handles the end of the incubation period
+    /// Handles the push of a doorbell
-    /// by triggering a Hatch event
+    /// by triggering a Ring event
     /// </summary>
     public void Push()
     {